TechPerplexed/Gooby/README.md

 ## Who are behind OmniStream?

-The same two people (@kelinger and @TechPerplexed) that created Gooby will be maintaining OmniStream, so you can still expect the same level of support and care.
+The same two people ([kelinger](https://github.com/kelinger) and [TechPerplexed](https://github.com/TechPerplexed)) that created Gooby will be maintaining OmniStream, so you can still expect the same level of support and care.
 [OmniStream has its own location on GitHub](https://github.com/kelinger/OmniStream).
 Once you are ready to upgrade, meet us over there for questions and suggestions.

 ## Is Gooby going away?